 |2 Main Numbers + Bonus Ball||1 in 72|

 Irish Lotto Draw Details:

 Irish Lotto History

-The Irish Lotto was launched in April 1988 with a weekly draw on a Saturday; its original format was a six from 36 matrix with a minimum jackpot of £250,000.
+The Irish Lotto was launched in April 1988 with a weekly draw on a Saturday; its original format required players to match six numbers from a choice of 36, with a minimum jackpot of IR£250,000.
 The lottery continued to be drawn weekly until May 1990 when the Wednesday draw was introduced.

-With the introduction of the euro currency in January 2002, the price of a ticket became 0.95 per line, and the starting jackpot became 1.2 million.
-The ticket price changed again in September 2002 to 1 per line when the jackpot was increased slightly to 1.35 million.
+With the introduction of the Euro in January 2002, the price of a ticket became 0.95 per line, and the starting jackpot was set at 1.2 million.
+A further additional draw, Lotto Plus 2, was introduced at the same time.
+Prices were adjusted again in September 2002 to 1 per line, raising the base jackpot to 1.35 million.

 In November 2006, the game matrix was altered once more, with players having to match six numbers from 1 to 45, and the starting jackpot rose to a guaranteed 2 million.
 The prize for matching five main numbers and the Bonus Ball was boosted from 12,000 to 25,000, and a 5 award for matching three numbers was introduced.
 The price of an Irish Lotto line increased from 1 to 1.50 per line as a result of the changes.